Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEHIDMouse.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-scroll: mouse scroll wheel movement.
-Integer value from -127 to 127.
+scroll: mouse scroll wheel movement in integer.

+- -127 to 127.

 **Returns**
 ~~~~~~~~~~~